-Restricting the group action to the maximal torus $T\subset G$, we obtain a Hamiltonian toric action on the orbit.
-In any case, the moment map $\mu_T$ associated to this action consists in orthogonal projection to the subalgebra $\mathfrak{t}\subset\g$.
+Restricting the group action to the maximal torus $T\subset G$, we obtain a Hamiltonian torus action on the orbit.
+The moment map $\mu_T$ associated to this action consists of the orthogonal projection to the subalgebra $\mathfrak{t}\subset\g$.
 Any coadjoint orbit $\sO$ intersects $\mathfrak{t}$ in a single orbit of the Weyl group: for some $\lambda\in \mathfrak{t}$.
 The points in the intersection of the orbit and $\mathfrak{t}$ are exactly the points fixed by the action of $T$, and none of these are found in the interior of the convex polytope determined by the Weyl orbit of $\lambda$.
-The celebrated Atiyah and Guillemmin--Sternberg (AGS) Convexity Theorem then states that the image by $\mu_T$ of an orbit passing trough $\lambda\in\mathfrak{t}$ is the convex hull of the Weyl group orbit of $\lambda$: See \cite{Ati,GLSSFM} for more details.
+The celebrated Atiyah and Guillemin--Sternberg (AGS) Convexity Theorem implies that the image by $\mu_T$ of an orbit passing through $\lambda\in\mathfrak{t}$ is the convex hull of the Weyl group orbit of $\lambda$: See \cite{Ati,GLSSFM} for more details.